- Developing the Chvaletice Manganese Project (CMP) in the Czech Republic

 Batteries are changing the world

-Excellent geographical situation
+Excellent geographical situation and environmental rehabilitation

 Sustainable supply chains for batteries